 Remember, the scalenes cause knots in your back, too, not just symptoms in your hand and arm.

-There is also the outside chance that spinal bones in the neck are causing Lia’s symptoms.
-I’m not a doctor but (except in emergencies) my first suggestion is always to try the least invasive, most natural therapies.
+I’m not a doctor but (except in emergencies) my first suggestion is always to try the least invasive, most natural therapies for pain relief.
 In this case, that would be to release the scalene muscles manually (by hand.)

 If that doesn’t work, a visit to an orthopedic doctor would be the next step.
 Tests could probably tell whether pressure on the nerves is coming from something like a bone spur and whether surgery might help.